kohcl17/pipeline_project/README.md

 6. Graphs of the phylogenetic tree alignments will be generated along with an optional principal coordinate analysis (PCoA) plot for each sample.

-7. The filtered contigs will be ranked by mutation distance as determined by MSA as well as number of clones based on unique molecular identifiers (UMIs).
+7. The filtered contigs will be ranked by mutation distance as determined by MSA as well as number of clones based on UMIs.

 ## Input